Skip to content

 Args:

-path: Directory path where to save the buffer state.
+path: File path where to save the buffer state (without extension).

 """